eduairet/ai-tools-intro/_notes/github-copilot.md

   - To use instruction files, create a file named `.github/copilot-instructions.md` in your project directory and add your instructions there.
   - Copilot will automatically read this file and apply the instructions when generating code.
 - Use **GitHub › Copilot › Chat › Editor › Temporal Context:** to control how much context Copilot uses when generating code.
 This can help improve the relevance of suggestions based on the current file or project.
+- There are several extensions available for GitHub Copilot that can enhance its functionality, such as:
+  - **Docker for GitHub Copilot:** This extension allows Copilot to understand Dockerfiles and provide suggestions for Docker-related tasks, it enables the `@docker` command in the chat interface, allowing you to generate Dockerfiles or run Docker commands.

 [1]: Poor instructions can lead to worse results, so it's important to provide clear and concise instructions in the instruction files.